-8. Understand the financial strength of insurance companies
+8. Understand the financial strength of insurance companies.

-- 8.1 Explain the role of rating agencies and the rating process. - 8.2 Explain the regulatory solvency requirements and how the financial strength of insurance companies is analysed.
+- 8.1 Explain the role of rating agencies and the rating process. - 8.2 Explain the regulatory solvency requirements and how the financial strength of insurers is analysed and the associated impact on them.